Final report for ONC23-119

 - At planting, wheat plots were fertilized with their respective fertilizer treatments using a pull-type spreader or the coop's spreader.
 The Johnson-Su treated plots were planted first with the treated seed, and then the untreated plots were filled in afterwards with regular untreated seed.

-- The sunflower plot was planted normally and without any fertilizer treatments, just turning the liquid system on and off through the respective treated and control plots as the field was planted.
+- The other crop plots (sunflower, corn, pea) planted normally and without any fertilizer treatments, just turning the liquid system on and off through the respective treated and control plots as the field was planted.

 - All plots were flagged and marked with GPS at planting